helton/hbox-py/README.md

 - Support local overrides for package versions
   - use merged version to allow partial overrides?
 - Organize an index of packages outside this source repo
-  - maybe another repo `kbox-py-index`?
+  - maybe another repo `hbox-py-index`?
 - Add auto update
 - Add option to keep containers instead of using `--rm`
   - maybe adding custom tags to them to identify them easily?